homodata/bsp/README.md

-# Ocean Health Index for Ecuador [mse]
+# Ocean Health Index for Peru [bsp]

-This is the Ocean Health Index repository for Ecuador.
+This is the Ocean Health Index repository for Bahia de Sechura.

+# Progress Report

+# Layer Updates

 For more information, please see http://ohi-science.org.